+Restrictions:

-Restrictions: Students may not receive credit through Portfolio Development and Assessment for:
+Students may not receive credit through Portfolio Development and Assessment for:

 - 1. A course that is a prerequisite for a course already taken - 2.
 An equivalent college course already taken - 3.
-Certain restricted courses (please see the Portfolio Coordinator for restricted courses).
-Students must be degree seeking or seeking certification or recertification and be currently enrolled at College of Saint Mary.
-A time limit of one traditional semester for completion of the portfolio is allowed.
+Certain restricted courses (please see the program coordinator for restricted courses)

+Students must be degree seeking or seeking certification or recertification and be currently enrolled at College of Saint Mary to seek portfolio credit.

+A time limit of one traditional semester for completion is allowed.
 The college policy for incomplete grades may be applied if requested.

-Students have the opportunity to develop portfolios throughout their academic careers at College of Saint Mary, but credits awarded may not exceed 10% of the total hours required for their degree.
-Any credits petitioned and not granted upon first petition may be petitioned again but there must be a six-month waiting period.
-Credit may not be petitioned more than twice.
+Students have the opportunity to develop portfolios throughout their academic careers at College of Saint Mary, but may not exceed 10% of the total credit hours required for their degree.
+However, the maximum number of portfolio credits for the Ed.D. program is 6, with approval from the Program Director and Vice President for Academic Affairs or designee.

-Note: Credits obtained by these alternative methods are accepted at College of Saint Mary.
+Note: Credits obtained by these alternative methods, excluding some DSST examinations, are accepted at College of Saint Mary.
 Official documentation must be provided in order to obtain these credits.
 Policies at other educational institutions may vary.